jotyGill/openpyn-nordvpn/README.md

   -k, --kill            Kill any running Openvnp process, very usefull to kill
                         openpyn process running in background with "-b" switch

+  -kf, --killFW         Flush iptables And Kill any running Openvnp process, needed
+                        when using "-f"

   --updateCountries     Fetch the latest countries from nord's site and update
                         the country code mappings